Virginia Department of Conservation and Recreation

 Project Description as Proposed:

-Under this task the Virginia Networked Education for Municipal Officials Program (VNEMO) will provide support to the Planning District Commissions (PDCs) and localities requesting assistance through the VCZM Sustainable Community Planning Focal Area.
-Assistance is expected to be requested in the areas of blue/green infrastructure planning and planning for adaptation to climate change.
-The VNEMO Program will also support efforts to develop the Virginia Healthy Waters and Healthy Lands Initiative as it applies to advancing the Sustainable Community Planning focal area.
-In this regard, the Coastal NPS Program Manager will help facilitate discussion among the many partners on the topic of natural resources based land use planning to further statewide coordination of assistance to localities.
+Funding through this grant will be used to support the Virginia Network for Education of Municipal Officials Program (VNEMO) to provide direct support to the Planning District Commissions (PDCs) and localities requesting assistance through the Virginia CZM Program’s Sustainable Community Planning Focal Area and the Section 309 Conservation Corridor projects.
+Assistance is expected to be requested in the areas of blue/green infrastructure planning, planning for adaptation to climate change, coastal community development and natural resource based planning.
+The VNEMO Program will also support efforts to develop and implement the Virginia Healthy Waters Initiative, as it applies to advancing the Sustainable Community Planning focal area, and the development of the Chesapeake Bay TMDL Phase 2 Locality Implementation Plan.